robertamezquita/scalade/README.md

 ### Installing & Upgrading Ladders

-Thus we see have a ladder called `bioc_sc_methods` (single-cell methods from Bioconductor).
+We see we have a (prebuilt) ladder called `bioc_sc_methods` (single-cell methods from Bioconductor).
 We have most of the packages already (indicated by the checkmark), but there may be cases where we don’t have all of them.
 In case of any missing packages (marked by an X), or even if we just want to upgrade our ladder, we can install/upgrade via:

 ``` r
 scalade::transport_ladder('bioc_sc_methods')